 We have provided and expect to continue to provide cash bonuses to encourage outstanding individual and Company performance by motivating our Named Executive Officers to achieve short-term Company performance objectives and individual goals.
-Set forth below is a summary of our framework for annual cash bonus payments and the actual amounts earned for 2016 for our Named Executive Officers.

-2016 Annual Cash Bonus Awards.
 Our annual cash bonus program for our Named Executive Officers is based primarily on objective factors aligned with our Company's performance, and to a lesser extent on subjective factors.

-The objective financial performance goals for 2016 were weighted and based on the Company's achievement of specific targets related to the following elements: the Company's same-store NOI growth, Core FFO per share growth, acquisitions volume and number of new PROs added.
-The subjective performance goals were tailored to each Named Executive Officer and were also weighted and considered together with the objective elements.
+The objective financial performance goals are weighted and based on the Company's achievement of specific targets related to the following elements: the Company's same-store NOI growth, Core FFO per share growth, acquisitions volume and number of new PROs added.
+The subjective performance goals are tailored to each Named Executive Officer and are also weighted and considered together with the objective elements.
 For an explanation of how we calculate NOI and Core FFO, which are both non-GAAP financial measures, see "Item 7.
-Management's Discussion and Analysis of Financial Condition and Results of Operations - Non-GAAP Financial Measures" in our annual report on Form 10-K for the year ended December 31, 2016, filed with the SEC.
+Management's Discussion and Analysis of Financial Condition and Results of Operations - Non-GAAP Financial Measures" in our annual report on Form 10-K for the year ended December 31, 2017, filed with the SEC.